 - You don't have to use the form, but it will help us process the information faster. - Either download a copy of the form from our website (blueshieldca.com) or call Customer Care and ask for the form.
-(Phone numbers for Customer Care are printed on the back cover of this booklet.)]
+(Phone numbers for Customer Care are printed on the back cover of this booklet.)

-Mail your request for payment together with any bills or receipts to us at this address:
+Mail your request for payment together with any bills or paid receipts to us at this address:

+Medical claims:

+Blue Shield Medicare

-Medical claims: Blue Shield 65 Plus Medicare Customer Care P.O.
-Box 927, Woodland Hills, CA 91365-9856
+Medicare Customer Care

+P.O.
+Box 927, Woodland Hills, CA 91365

-Prescription drug claims: Blue Shield 65 Plus P.O.
+Prescription drug claims: Blue Shield of California P.O.
 Box 52066 Phoenix, AZ 85072-2066